thruthesky/easy_packages/README.md

 ## Exception

+- The packages in `easy_packages` should throw exceptions if the exception cannot be handled by the package itself.
+  - For example, if the user is not signed in and the package cannot provide a solution for signing in, then throw a `sign-in-required` exception.
+  - Conversely, if the exception can be handled internally, the package may(or may not) capture and handle it.
+For instance, if the user tries to sign in but fails because the email is not in use, the package can catch the exception and register the user.
+This is an example of handling an exception internally.

-- To handle better exception, you can catch the exceptions of each packages.
+- To handle better exception, you can write the exception class of each packages.

 - This is an example of UserException from `easyuser` package.